 In the financial services industry, the shift towards digital platforms has accelerated dramatically over the past five years.
 In fact, it feels as if new robo-advisors are being developed on a weekly basis.
 Whereas some are built based on the expertise of fund managers, more of them depend on algorithmic approaches that are programmed by data scientists.

 The Opportunity for Data

 Exo Investing has collaborated with a purely quantitative asset management firm, as it believes in an analytical and statistical approach to investing.
-The company relies on algorithms that have been perfected more than three decades to use the massive amounts of existing financial data.
+The company relies on algorithms that have been perfected for more than three decades of use of existing financial data.

 Humans have Limits

 Although data analysis has always been the foundation of fund management’s existence, the complexity, and sheer volume currently needed, goes beyond the capability of humans.
 It is impossible for human beings to undertake thousands of computations in a split second.
 However, you can teach machines to do that perfectly.

 READ MORE – Top 25 AI Software for the Banking Industry

 READ MORE – 10 Applications of Machine Learning in Finance

 Using Psychographic Targeting to Manipulate Facebook Data

 Although humans are capable of carrying out a thorough analysis of the market environment, their plans, outlooks and financial situation for the future, it can be impossible to do it again day after day.
 For machine learning, such repetitiveness tasks are not an impediment.